jokajak/keyseer.nvim/README.md

 ## ✨ Features

 - opens a popup with keyboard layout displayed and annotated
-- works correctly with built-in key bindings
+- works correctly with built-in key mappings
 - works correctly with buffer-local mappings

 ## ⚡️ Requirements